-A question from a reader who is considering coming to Korea to teach English but is wondering about the stories they keep reading about how many ESL teachers get ripped off.
+This is a question from a reader who is considering coming to Korea to teach English.
+The only problem is that he’s wondering about the stories he keeps reading about how many ESL teachers get ripped off in Korea.

 Everyone is Watching out for their own Bottom Line